-The Board adopted a Diversity Policy on August 29 2022.
-The Board recognizes that "diversity" extends beyond gender to include characteristics such as industry experience and expertise, ethnicity, race, nationality, culture, language, aboriginal or indigenous status, and other factors.
+The Board has adopted a Diversity Policy, which recognizes that "diversity" extends beyond gender to include characteristics such as industry experience and expertise, ethnicity, race, nationality, culture, language, aboriginal or indigenous status, and other factors.
 The Diversity Policy does not require specific quotas for the number of directors or executives related to any particular factor or group, but rather sets out guidelines and priorities for the consideration of director and executive candidates that may provide a diversity of perspectives, experiences and expertise in order to promote better corporate governance, performance and decision-making by both the Board and management.